y0f/ascii-converter/README.md

 # Image to ASCII Converter

 Laravel package to convert images into ASCII art using HTML and inline CSS.
 This package is an old project I created that I turned into a Packagist package.
-It has little to no usecases, unless you like ASCII :P.

 ## Features